AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

 There are two types of arrays: fixed-length arrays and variable-length arrays.：

 - Fixed-length arrays: Specify the length of the array at the time of declaration.
-An `array` is declared in the format `T[k]`, where `T` is the type of the element and `k` is the length.
+An `array` is declared in the format `T[k]`, where `T` is the element type and `k` is the length.

 ```solidity
     // fixed-length array